-TI-LFA is only one of a large number of IPFRR techniques that have been designed [RFC5714] and only one approach to avoiding micro-loops during reconvergence [RFC5715].
-This is an active area of work and new techniques continue to be proposed for example[pLFA].
+TI-LFA is only one of a large number of IPFRR techniques that have been designed [ROUT.14] and only one approach to avoiding micro-loops during reconvergence [ROUT.15].
+This is an active area of work and new techniques continue to be proposed for example [ROUT.7].

-Additionally, new approached to path construction in routing networks continue to be researched such as PPR-Path [PPR] and PPR-Graph [PPR-Graph].
+Additionally, new approached to path construction in routing networks continue to be researched such as PPR-Path [ROUT.6] and PPR-Graph [ROUT.8].

 This mixed approach [PPR] of centrally computed TE paths or graphs (point-to-multipoint) based on the characteristics alluded above but responding to dynamic routing events in a distributed fashion would be useful to cater the high-precision service demands set forth in FGNET2030 Sub-Group 2 document [].
 These paths and graphs should provide some of the QoS characteristics in the steady state as well as in FRR cases by responding to local link/node failure detection.
-To maintain the service level objectives, any failure detection should not resort to shortest-paths or a slow ingress detection/switchover technique, which can potentially cause high-precision service disruption [pLFA].
+To maintain the service level objectives, any failure detection should not resort to shortest-paths or a slow ingress detection/switchover technique, which can potentially cause high-precision service disruption [ROUT.7].
 If the underlying dynamic routing protocol were to provide these services, it is essential to maintain the convergence properties for the regular shortest-path routing in the network (for best-effort traffic).